-Swain’s thesis project was conceived and implemented as an alternative to the use of armed force in Kuwait as part of the United Nations Security Council Persian Gulf Resolution.
-Her goal was to develop political will among people on the ground in accordance with Rousseau’s will of the people.
-She provided a new style of leadership in the United Nations community that she calls Reconciliation Leadership.
-It was her hope that Reconciliation Leaders could further contribute to Chapter V1, Article 33 of the Charter so the United Nations and the international community could become a true peacemaking body—dedicated to its followers, the world’s peoples, by using pacific resolution of disputes.
-This would enact the General Assembly Resolution in 2003, “The Peoples of this world have a right to peace.”
+Swain created a new style of leadership in the United Nations community that she calls Reconciliation Leadership.
+It was her hope that Reconciliation Leaders could contribute to peaceful resolution of disputes found in Chapter V1, Article 33 of the Charter so the United Nations and the international community could become a true peacemaking body—dedicated to its followers, the world’s peoples enacting the General Assembly Resolution in 2003, “The Peoples of this world have a right to peace.”

-Drawing on Harvard’s Ron Heifitz’s Leadership without Easy Answers, when there is no clear-cut solution to a problem, an experimental approach is needed for an adaptive style of leadership.
+Drawing on Harvard University’s Ron Heifitz’s Leadership without Easy Answers, when there is no clear-cut solution to a problem, an experimental approach is needed for an adaptive style of leadership.
 The conventional style of leadership is technical and requires expertise.

 Reconciliation Leadership is an adaptive style rather than the conventional technical style of leadership.
-Reconciliation Leaders provide a catalytic, facilitative leadership that allows emerging and seasoned professionals to draw on inborn core gifts to develop their vocational calling to leadership with academic training.
+Reconciliation Leaders provide a catalytic, facilitative leadership that allows emerging and seasoned professionals to draw on inborn core gifts combined with academic training to develop their vocational calling to leadership.

-Additionally, Reconciliation Leaders provide a way to address the emotional aspects of a challenge.
+Reconciliation Leaders provide a way to address the emotional aspects of a challenge through a Sacred Container.
 When high levels of emotion cause people to raise their voices, scream at, strike or kill one another, skilled Reconciliation Leaders provide a useful way for participants to begin healing from those alienating experiences by building relationships across divisions.

 There is an untapped potential for good in our emotional and spiritual energies.
-A piece of beautiful Swedish glass, in memory of Dag Hammarskjold, is given to each participant as they take turns speaking.
-Reconciliation Leaders release these [unconscious] emotions, letting go of their need to control the outcome.
-“I” statements are used (rather than you, blameful, statements) so that participants can own their experiences without projecting them onto others.
+Reconciliation Leaders release these [unconscious] energies or emotions, letting go of their need to control the outcome.
+“I” statements are used (rather than you, blameful, statements) so that participants can be accountable to (not blame) themselves without projecting unresolved internal issues onto others.

 Reconciliation Leadership addresses dominators and victims in people and systems that allow people to share their gifts in safety, without being invalidated or denigrated.
 It is a respectful, fully participatory model, allowing a shared vision and mission to emerge.
 Prescriptive processes are given up; being an expert evolves into having expertise; blaming and evading accountability evolve into interpersonal competence and personal responsibility; reacting evolves into responding.